jshiv/root/README.md

       setup

 **Note**
-> This repo is ment to serve as a workflow template and not as a reposotory in and of its self.
+> This repo is meant to serve as a work-flow template and not as a repository in and of its self.
 It is best to back up your work in the cloud and use github for the folders inside the repos folder.